platformsh/platformsh-docs/docs/src/development/email.md

 To send email in PHP, you can use the built-in [`mail()` function](http://php.net/manual/en/function.mail.php).
 The PHP runtime is configured to send email automatically with the correct configuration.
+This works even for libraries such as PHPMailer, which uses the `mail()` function by default.

 Note that the `From` header is required.
 Your email isn't sent if that header is missing.